Elena Basile: Diplomatic career

 Basile was born on 26 December 1959 in Naples.
-After graduating from Università degli Studi di Napoli "L'Orientale" in 1982, she joined the foreign service in 1985.
+After graduating from the University of Naples "L'Orientale" in 1982, she joined the foreign service in 1985.
 She served for some years in Madagascar as first commercial secretary at the Italian embassy in Antananarivo and then as deputy consul in Toronto.

 From 1999 to 2002 she was assigned to the Italian Embassy in Budapest, and from 2003 to 2007 in Lisbon.
 In 2008, she was head of the OSCE section of the Directorate General for Political and Security Affairs of the Italian Ministry of Foreign Affairs, and from 2010 to 2012 she was head of the North American countries unit at the same Directorate.
 From 2013 to 2017 she served as ambassador in Sweden, and from 2017 to 2021 in Belgium.

 In 2023 she left the diplomatic service with the rank of minister plenipotentiary.
 In that year, the diplomats' union SNDMAE, while criticising Basile's views expressed in her journal commentaries, clarified that she had retired as a minister plenipotentiary, not an ambassador, having served as pro tempore head of mission in Sweden and Belgium.